kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 # Acknowledgements

 A similar proposal can be found at <https://svs.informatik.uni-hamburg.de/publications/2019/2019-03-22-Sy-preprint-Surfing-the-Web-quicker-than-QUIC-via-a-shared-Address-Validation.pdf>
-that proposes a transport parameter for changes the scope of token to a list of server names, and uses token to skip address validation.
-This proposal is different from that in two aspects: the scope of the token is the server's address, and it is used for consolidating the congestion controller as well.
+that advocates for a transport parameter for changes the scope of token to a list of server names, and uses token to skip address validation.
+This proposal is different from that in three aspects:

+* The scope of the token is the server's IP address.
+* The token is used also for consolidating the congestion controller.
+* Cross-connection prioritization is defined.